SaamJi/RedditCorpus/README.md

 3. Individual words are counted using `extract_word_count.sh`
 4. Once word counts are tallied, we can begin analyzing the data with `Word_Count_Analysis.ipynb`

+Work in Progress: Currently working on a single pipeline for the above ^